-If you, a family member, or friend would like your record sealed or expunged, contact The Law Office of Thomas C. Thomasian, Esq. in Rhode Island today.
-Attorney Thomasian has been named as a Top 100 Trial Lawyer and given the 2014 Avvo Client's Choice Award for his work with criminal defense clients throughout Rhode Island.
+If you, a family member, or friend would like your record sealed or expunged in Rhode Island, contact The Law Office of Thomas C. Thomasian, Esq. in Providence today.
+Tom has been named as a Top 100 Trial Lawyer and given the 2014 Avvo Client's Choice Award for his work with criminal defense clients throughout Rhode Island.

 Do not give up hope, but get in touch with the firm today to discover if your record qualifies for expungement.
 You have nothing to lose — all initial consultations are free!